micro/micro/docs/reference/README.md

 helloworld	latest	github.com/micro/services/helloworld	running	n/a	20h43m45s ago	owner=admin, group=micro
 ```

 The output includes the error if there is one.
-Commands like `micro kill`, `micro logs`, `micro update` accept the name returned by the `micro status` as first parameter (and not the service name as that might differ).
+Commands like `micro kill`, `micro logs`, `micro update` accept the name returned by the `micro status` as the first parameter (and not the service name as that might differ).

 #### Updating a service